Bargaining with Absentmindedness

-The last and most interesting equilibrium involves both parties randomizing.
-The proposer mixes between greedy and fair offers only in the final period of the game, as the trade deadline looms.
-In every other period, the proposer makes a greedy offer.
-The respondent randomizes between rejecting and accepting greedy offers, balancing the cost of accepting a greedy offer today against potentially receiving a fair offer in the future.
-The proposer attempts repeatedly to exploit the respondent by making greedy offers, until the "eleventh hour", or the final period.
-At this point, the proposer considers making a fair offer to prevent the deal from falling through.
+The last and arguably most conceptually relevant equilibrium involves both parties randomizing.
+The proposer mixes between $a_P$ and $a_R$ only in the final period of the game, as the trade deadline looms.
+In every other period, the proposer offers $a_P$.
+The respondent randomizes between rejecting and accepting $a_P$, balancing the value of accepting the offer of $a_P$ immediately against the value of potentially receiving his preferred offer at a later date.
+The proposer attempts repeatedly to convince the respondent to concede by offering $a_P$ until the final period.
+At this point, the proposer considers offering $a_R$ to prevent the deal from falling through.
+When the proposer offers $a_R$, she concedes and reveals her private information that the deadline has arrived.
 There is, of course, positive probability of delay in this equilibrium.

-Both the fair equilibrium and the mixed equilibrium do not have natural analogues in the perfect recall case.
-The respondent's \textit{rational confusion} is the source of his bargaining power; since the respondent can rationally reject greedy offers in the final period of the game, the proposer considers sending a fair offer to prevent the deal from falling through.
-Moreover, deals are made most frequently immediately prior to the deadline.\footnote{\cite{fanningjmp} shows that this deadline effect and delay can also emerge with reputational bargaining, where there is some ex-ante probability of a bargainer being "obstinate", and only accepting certain offers.}
+Both the respondent-preferred equilibrium and the equilibrium with randomization do not have natural analogues in the perfect recall case.
+The respondent's \textit{rational confusion} is the source of his bargaining power; since the respondent can rationally reject unfavorable offers in the final period of the game, the proposer considers sending a favorable offer to prevent the deal from falling through.
+Moreover, deals are made most frequently immediately prior to the deadline.